Debunking the Anti-Soy Myths

 Soy is not a magic pill or a poison; it is simply a bean.

 One can’t argue with the data — the associations between minimally processed soy intake and reduced risk of cancers has been reported over and over again.
 There is no real controversy here.
 However, one still should not eat lots of soy products, to the exclusion of other valuable foods.
 Variety is crucial for obtaining diversity in protective phytochemicals, and a variety of beans are health promoting, along with many other foods.
-So use good judgment, avoid processed foods, GMO foods and eat a variety of whole natural plant foods including beans such as black beans, chickpeas, lentils and enjoy some edamame, tofu and tempeh as well.
+So use good judgment, avoid processed soy foods and eat a variety of whole natural plant foods including beans such as black beans, chickpeas, lentils and enjoy some edamame, tofu and tempeh as well.

 1. Hwang YW, Kim SY, Jee SH, et al: Soy food consumption and risk of prostate cancer: a meta-analysis of observational studies.
 Nutr Cancer 2009;61:598-606.